 Explore the information available on the Ethics page of OGC’s Website particularly the information on the Ethics Advice and Articles tab.
 Find and read the Summary of Major Ethics Rules for NRC Employees (Ethics Articles) and the Ethics Orientation for New Employees Complete the Ethics Training for New Employees in TMS.

 Locate and review the material specifically listed in the reference section of this activity.
 Although the agency has a code of ethics for employee/inspector conduct, not all regions or offices have specific guidance in this area.
 You should closely review the guidance applicable to your position.
-Some of this guidance may directives which describe the duties and responsibilities of specific positions (e.g., resident staff or project engineer guidance).
+Some of this guidance may be in directives which describe the duties and responsibilities of specific positions (e.g., resident staff or project engineer guidance).

 Meet with your regional counsel or other designated ethics expert and discuss applications of ethics to your role as an NRC employee.
 Demonstrate your understanding of the guidance by explaining the answers to the first three questions listed in the evaluation criteria section of this activity.